Kazeey/Project-Cantiniere/README.md

 Run pom.xml as `Maven build`.

-Run `src/main/java/stone.lunchtime/spring/SpringBootConfiguration.java` as `Java Application`.

 If you have specified a username/password for your SQL database, change the configuration in `src/main/java/ressources/application-mysql.properties`.

 # Api Java
 This Api was given for the project.
+To start the API, run `src/main/java/stone.lunchtime/spring/SpringBootConfiguration.java` as `Java Application`.

 # Api Node
 This project was generated with NodeJS version 14.8.0 and Express version 4.17.1.